VA-DOE-GMR/AJL_Extra_GeMS_Tools/README.md

 DAS_UPDATE (outdated): This variable currently will not affect anything as code associated with it needs to be reworked.

+# Running Instructions
+Right-click on "main.py" and either select "Run with ArcGIS Pro" or "Edit with IDLE (ArcGIS Pro)" and run it within IDLE.
+Please note the right-click context menu may differ depending on the version of Windows OS that you are using as well as other factor; however, it more or less should be the same.

+You will be prompted to select a folder.
+It is expecting you to select a .gdb folder related to a GeMS project.
+It will not continue continue until a GeMS-related geodatabase is selected.

+Note: It is recommended that you create backups of your geodatabase before using this tool to be safe.

+# Requirements
+1) ArcGIS Pro 3.1+ (Note: the required Python version and Python modules should be included with the installation of ArcGIS Pro)
+2) Windows OS
+3) 2 GiB of RAM (Minimum)

 # Things to be done
 1) Ensure functionality on network drives.
 2) Improve UI layout and make it more visually pleasing.